 "And you never have Romans who are Italians!
 They're always played by some English actor going 'Oh Thomas, where is my brother, Fellatio?
 Bring him hither.'"

-This trope is used in film and television fiction set in the past where characters speak with British accents, even though the film is not set in Britain and the characters are not British.
+This trope is used in film and television fiction set in the past (or a fantasy counterpart culture heavily based on the past) where characters speak with British accents, even though the film is not set in Britain and the characters are not British.
 Sometimes the actors are Fake Brits

 , and sometimes the cast all have British accents except for the sole American star.

 Giving the characters non-British accents (American, Australian, Canadian, etc.) ought to be just as acceptable as giving them British ones, but this is usually avoided, because it makes the characters sound "inauthentic

 ".
 Britain's long history causes British accents to seem somehow "older" — they are used to suggest a sense of antiquity.

 In any case, using The Queen's Latin makes a series or film commercially viable in the US.
 It alleviates the need for subtitles, while maintaining the appearance of historical authenticity.
 It's just foreign and exotic enough.